 We call these sessions Alternative because they are totally different to anything offered by conventional education.
 This holistic approach also enables a child to find out about themselves on an emotional and spiritual level, helping the child to integrate and communicate with others and becoming more able to empathise in the community.

 Our sessions are not considered as schooling as there is no curriculum and the children will attend less than 18 hours a week so therefore there is no need for OFSTED registration.
-They are more like an alternative therapy (including life coaching and mindfulness) which is delivered through the activity of doing projects and activities that the child wants to do.
+They are more like an alternative therapy (including life coaching, mindfulness, animal therapy, bushcraft and survival skills, gardening) which is delivered through the activity of doing projects and activities that the child wants to do.